 Cross-Outcome Collaboration and Multiple Benefits

 The Chesapeake Bay Watershed Agreement is complex with intersecting goals and outcomes.
 To establish a culture of excellence across the watershed, the Local Leadership outcome depends on the achievement of other outcomes, including Citizen Stewardship, Diversity, and Environmental Literacy.
-Local officials react to the needs of their diverse constituents, so a culture of stewardship at the grassroots level is important to the success of this outcome.
-An environmentally literate electorate helps drive the success of increasing citizen stewardship and engaging local leaders.
+Local officials react to the needs of their diverse constituents, so a culture of stewardship at the grassroots level is also important to the success of this outcome.
+An environmentally literate electorate can help drive the success of increasing citizen stewardship and engaging local leaders.

-Conversely, many of the other goals and outcomes, including the Urban Tree Canopy, Water Quality, and Land Use Options and Evaluation, among other outcomes, rely on local implementation of actions and increased knowledge and capacity of local officials.
+Many other goals and outcomes, including outcomes for the Urban Tree Canopy, Water Quality, and Land Use Options and Evaluation, among other outcomes, rely on local implementation of actions and increased knowledge and capacity of local officials.
 When a strong culture of excellence in natural resource management exists among local officials, it will provide the framework for action necessary to achieve the vision articulated in the Chesapeake Bay Watershed Agreement.
-Therefore, we are cross-collaborating with the following goals teams that are responsible for outcomes that depend on strong local leaders:
+Therefore, the Partnering and Leadership Goal Team is cross-collaborating with the following goals teams that are responsible for outcomes that depend on strong local leaders:

 Sustainable Fisheries Goal Team (Oyster Outcome)